Traffic Tickets FAQ

 What Is a Traffic Ticket?

-A traffic ticket is a citation or summons issued for one or more traffic violations (motor vehicle laws).
-The citation or summons, issued by a police officer, is an order to appear in court before a judge.
+A traffic ticket is a citation or summons issued for traffic violations (motor vehicle laws).
+A police officer can make a traffic stop if they see you violate a traffic law.
+They can ask for your driver’s license, proof of insurance, and vehicle registration.
+A police officer generally issues a traffic ticket or violation with an order to appear in court before a judge.
 After being issued the ticket, you can remain free pending your need to appear in court.

 What Is Traffic Court?

-Traffic court is a type of court that mainly handles traffic laws such as traffic citations and tickets.
+Traffic court is a type of state or municipal court that mainly handles traffic laws, such as traffic citations and nonmoving violations (parking tickets).
 A traffic court can be completely separate from other types of courts.
 The traffic court will have a judge ruling over the proceedings.

 Is Signing the Ticket an Admission of Guilt?

-No, it’s just your acknowledgment that you received the notice to appear.
-Because you are actually being charged with a violation of law, the officer could take you into custody if you refuse to sign the ticket.
-It’s in your best interest to sign the ticket, so you remain free and retain your right to show up at the court hearing to dispute the ticket or to pay the ticket.
+When you sign a ticket during a traffic stop, it’s just your acknowledgment that you received the notice to appear.
+Signing the ticket does not mean you are pleading guilty.
+Generally, it’s in your best interest to sign the ticket.
+You still have the right to show up at the court hearing to dispute the ticket or to pay the ticket.

 Is Paying the Ticket an Admission of Guilt?

-Yes, paying a ticket is the same as pleading guilty to a misdemeanor or felony offense.
+Paying a ticket is the same as pleading guilty to a traffic offense.
 You do not have to do this in court.
-Paying the fine before the court date on the ticket will also generally mean you give up your right to contest the ticket.
+Paying the fine before the court date on the ticket will generally mean you give up your right to contest the ticket.
+If you want to fight the ticket, you can contest the violation by mail or by requesting a hearing with the traffic court.

 Do I Have To Go to Court To Pay My Fine?

-No, in most states you can mail your fine directly to the court house.
-Some states even allow you to make a payment online.
-However, you can always pay your fine at the court house.
+In nearly all states, you can mail your fine directly to the court.
+Most states also allow you to use an online payment to pay your fine with a credit card.
+However, you can always pay your fine at the courthouse by cash, check, or money order.

 How Long Does a Traffic Ticket Stay on Your Record?